nindaba/seke-delivery/README.md

 ### `/customer/{customer-uid}/addresses`

+Gets all the customer addresses and also add address for customer

 ### `/customer/{customer-uid}/addresses/{code}/default`

-This will be used to add, get default, set default
+This will be used to get default, set default

 ## Payment Service